torvalds/linux/Documentation/virt/kvm/s390/s390-pv-dump.rst

 Dumping a VM is an essential tool for debugging problems inside it.
-This is especially true when a protected VM runs into trouble as there's no way to access its memory and registers from the outside while it's running.
+This is especially true when a protected VM runs into trouble as there's anal way to access its memory and registers from the outside while it's running.

 However when dumping a protected VM we need to maintain its